Gueststream-Inc/VRPConnector/README.txt

 * Fixed default sort order for [vrpUnits] short code.
 * changing travel insurance acceptance default to 'no'
 * Added travel insurance ID for better Escapia support.
+* Fixed use of address field 1 on unit page for map geolocating.

 = 1.1.2 =
 * Fixed bug to allow using 'Featured=true' in vrpSearch shortcode to display only units that are set as featured.